 We continue to look forward to how else we can improve the facilities we offer to our community.
 After a big fundraising effort, and with generous grants from Sutton Municipal Charities we refurbished our kitchen.

 In Autumn 2017, with help from many kind benefactors we began a large project to modernise and extend all the community buildings and halls and fit them out to help us live out our mission to be a beacon of Christ in our community.
-Those works are due to be finished in June 2018 and we are already looking forward to sharing our new and improved facilities with the community we serve.
+Those works were finished over the Summer of 2018 and we will include some more details of them on the website shortly and in the meantime you can see some pictures on our Facebook page.
+We are very excited about sharing our new and improved facilities with the community we serve.

 This recent picture of our church showing the main entrance